deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 Red + White        = White
 ```

-Black is nothing but absence of light, which makes sense right, if you add red light into nothing you should see red light.
+Black is nothing but absence of light, which makes sense, if you add red light into nothing you should see red light.
 Similarly white light is a mixture of all three light components, hence adding more red, or green or blue won't change the color of final light produced.

 Because of this, RGB color model is called as **Additive Color Model**.
 Mixing lights of all colors will eventually get you to white.